The Royal Navy of Sailing Ships

 charge rammer, wad hook, sponge rammer

-The only vessels that could fire explosive shells were the the bomb ketches or bombs, two-masted vessels that carried one or two large-calibre mortars mounted on revolving platforms, specially reinforced to withstand their heavy recoil.
+The only vessels that could fire explosive shells were the the bomb ketches or bombs, two-masted vessels that carried 1 or 2 large-calibre mortars mounted on revolving platforms, specially reinforced to withstand their heavy recoil.

 Given their poor sailing performance, they could only be used against stationary targets like shore fortifications or ships at anchor in port.